Daniel Mirer / Artist Statements & Art Work Descriptions

 The

-“ArchitorSpace” photographs display my specific interest in and fear of the banality of spaces in enclosed areas within post-industrial architecture.
-These places are typologies of contemporary post-industrial architectural aesthetic that makes the individual appear so displaced within the uncanny.
-The photographic strategy is to purposefully make these images heavy with absence; forgotten places that are entirely familiar.
+"ArchitorSpace" photographs display my interest in and fear of the banality of spaces in enclosed areas within postindustrial architecture.
+These places are typologies of contemporary postindustrial architectural aesthetics that make the individual appear displaced within the uncanny.
+The photographic strategy is to make these images heavy with absence purposefully, forgotten entirely familiar places.
 These deserted (non-site) environments reveal no history or functionality.

-The environments depicted within the images are sites that conjure up subconscious memories pointing out the familiarity within the redundancy of postindustrial public architectural space.
-Tunnels, corridors and lobbies that exist in the images are the enclosed public arenas in which you are viewed and exposed to the scrutiny of others.
-They reveal an emptiness that is particularly banal, and commonplace, that has become the current prominent state in the post-industrial society and the spaces that we inhabit.
+The environments depicted in the images conjure up subconscious memories, pointing out the familiarity within the redundancy of postindustrial public architectural space.
+In the images, tunnels, corridors, and lobbies are enclosed public arenas in which you are viewed and exposed to the scrutiny of others.
+They reveal a particularly banal and commonplace emptiness, which has become prominent in postindustrial society and our spaces.

-I photograph these interiors from a direct, frontal point of view, at sufficient distance to include the entire space in its flat and melancholic state where the individual vanishes in the glare of fluorescent light.
-These are architectural portraits that become matter-of-fact, which demonstrates a primary function of the still photographic image, to record a temporal space.
-They are spaces in which a room, office or corridor is virtually indistinguishable from another; repetition and redundancy collapse into an architectural singularity.
-Within the images, the subjects who otherwise occupy these spaces are engulfed into the void of here-could-be-anywhere, into the monumental dissolution of space and contemporary architecture.
+I photograph these interiors from a direct, frontal point of view, at a sufficient distance to include the entire space in its flat and melancholic state where the individual vanishes in the glare of fluorescent light.
+These architectural portraits become matter-of-fact, demonstrating the primary function of the still photographic image, which is to record a temporal space.
+They are spaces in which a room, office, or corridor is virtually indistinguishable from another; repetition and redundancy collapse into an architectural singularity.
+Within the images, the subjects who otherwise occupy these spaces are engulfed in the void of here-could-be-anywhere, into the monumental dissolution of space and contemporary architecture.

 TitleIndifferent West